gmark3/pcap-sidecar/README.md

   - Whenever possible, use packet capturing scheduling to avoid running `tcpdump` 100% of instance lifetime.

-  - When troubleshooting is complete, deploy a new Revision without the `tcpdump` sidecar to completely disable it.
+  - When troubleshooting is complete, deploy a new Revision without the **PCAP sidecar** to completely disable it.

-- While it is true that [Cloud Storage volume mounts](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts) is an available built in feature of Cloud Run, GCSFuse is used instead to minimize the required configuration to deploy a Revision instrumented with the `tcpdump` sidecar.
+- While it is true that [Cloud Storage volume mounts](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts) is an available built in feature of Cloud Run, GCSFuse is used instead to minimize the required configuration to deploy a Revision instrumented with the **PCAP sidecar**.

-  > **NOTE**: this is also the reason why the base image for the `tcpdump` sidecar is `ubuntu:22.04` and not something lighter like `alpine`.
+  > **NOTE**: this is also the reason why the base image for the **PCAP sidecar** is `ubuntu:22.04` and not something lighter like `alpine`.
 GCSFuse pre-built packages are only available for Debian and RPM based distributions.

 - While setting `PCAP_ORDER` to `true` is a good alternative for low traffic scenarios, it is recommended setting it to `false` for most other cases since the level of concurrency is reduced (only for translations) in order to guarantee packet order.